eightsmile/cfa/FakeQuantitativeMethod.md

   2. Clustering
   3. K-means

+### AUC

+Higher the AUC, better the model performance.

 #### Overfitting & Model Error

 - **Data scientists express the trade-off between overfitting and generalization as a trade-off between cost** (the difference between in- and out-of-sample error rates) **and complexity**.
 They use the trade-off between cost and complexity to calibrate and visualize under- and overfitting and to optimize their models